 Responsible for overall look of the STEPPE, SEPM and SEPM STRATA websites including user interface and navigation as well as routine Web site maintenance.

 STEPPE will support the community to advance the study of the Earth’s sedimentary crust and the record of life and climate it archives by:

 - Focusing efforts on activities that will increase funding for research on the sedimentary crust through infrastructure development and improving access to data, information, and models

-- Advancing understanding and communication of the central role that the diverse data extracted from sedimentary rocks play in maintaining the global economy, a healthy environment, and societally critical ecosystem functions
+- Advancing understanding and communication of the central role that the diverse data extracted from ancient sediments play in maintaining the global economy, a healthy environment, and societally critical ecosystem functions

-- Promoting interdisciplinary education and workforce development that is centered in SGP domains
+- Promoting interdisciplinary education and workforce development centered in sedimentary crustal research domains

-- Translating scientific advancements into effective tools for energy and climate, and ecosystem management and policy.
+- Translating scientific advancements into effective tools for energy, climate, ecosystem management, and policy.

 - Geological Society of America (GSA)

 The Geological Society of America (GSA), founded in 1888, is a scientific society with over 25,000 members from academia, government, and industry in more than 100 countries.
 Through its meetings, publications, and programs, GSA advances the geosciences, enhances the professional growth of its members, and promotes the geosciences in the service of humankind.
 GSA encourages cooperative research among earth, life, planetary, and social scientists, fosters public dialogue on geologic issues, and supports all levels of earth-science education.